- Share 11 Effective Ways to Use Social Media to Promote Your Content on Facebook

 You’re writing great content, but are you writing a title worthy of grabbing someone’s attention in social media?
-If not you either need to
+If not you either need to:

 - Create better titles that help your posts to be more promotable in social media or…

 Don’t just settle for one title.
-You should be posting your content multiple times, so you should be creating multiple titles, and even doing A/B testing to see which headlines are more effective to promote your content on which social networks.
-You might also want to use a tool like BuzzSumo to help you research effective titles for the same type of content per social network.
+You should be posting your content multiple times.
+Create multiple titles, and perform A/B testing to see which headlines most effectively promote your content on which social networks.
+Use a tool like BuzzSumo to help you research effective titles for the same type of content per social network.
 (See Curata’s post about curated content for more tips about creating new titles.)

-Customize for the platform
+Customize For the Platform

-Share at the right time
+Share at the Right Time

 Though this tip may seem like common sense, many content marketers overlook this simple concept.
-For maximum engagement, the content you’re sharing needs to reach as many people as possible, so you have to go where the crowd is—and when they are online and active.
+For maximum engagement, the content you’re sharing needs to reach as many people as possible.
+So you have to go where the crowd is—and when they are online and active.
 Then you can compile a posting schedule to ensure you post during a certain time of day.

 Keep in mind that different social media platforms may not have the same peak times.
-While there are many infographics telling you the best time to post in social media, some of it simply comes down to understanding how users engage on each social network and experimenting.
+While there are many infographics telling you the best time to post in social media, some of it simply comes down to understanding how users engage on each social network, and experimenting.
 Some social media platforms have features designed to aid you in this process, such as Facebook Insights.
 In addition, third party tools such as FollowerWonk help estimate the best times for some platforms.